Little Red Lie: Development

 The developer of the game, Will O'Neill, also developed Actual Sunlight, an "unflinching" exploration of depression.
 He is a fan of narrative interactive storytelling, and set the game in Scarborough, his hometown.
 He stated that he developed the game out of passion and that it was unlikely to pay his bills, due to a "broken" system for indie games that made it difficult for them to stand out.
 He also stated that there was no community for "realistic, contemporary dramatic fiction", making the game even harder to market.

 O'Neill believes that most Millennials do their best to hide the modern realities of income inequality, such as being forced to live with their parents.
 He believes that Millennials make "less and less money every year", and people must "face" this "rock-bottom social and political reality" in order to prevent "the richest and the worst" from taking advantage of them.
 However, the game is nihilistic, and ultimately accepts that Americans will not make as much money as they did in the 20th century.

 Reception

-The game was well received by critics.
+Little Red Lie received "generally favorable" reviews according to review aggregator website Metacritic.
 Jess Joho of Mashable called it an "important" vision that "couldn't have more relevance" to the middle class who is affected by financial inequality.
 Joe Donnelly of PC Gamer called it a "brilliantly thoughtful adventure" and praised it as "stellar".